axeluhl/sailing-analytics/wiki/info/security/permission-migration-tests.md

 ### ACLs

 The only ACLs that are automatically created on migration or server initialization are those to make the initial RoleDefinitions publicly readable.
-No other ACLs are intended to exist for new or initially migrated servers.
+No other ACLs are intended to exist for new or initially migrated server.

 ### Users having specific permissions